Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Numerical Experiments

 In Fig. \ref{fig:alp}(a), we employ a discretization step of $\Delta \alpha = 0.035$ and use 55 grid points for $\alpha \in (0, 2)$.
 Then the estimation of $\hat{\alpha} = 1.738$ is obtained with the minimum value of the Hellinger distance $G (\hat{\alpha})= 0.001399$ over the parameter space $\Theta = (0, 2)$.
 Furthermore, we restrict $\alpha$ on a small region $ [1.5, 1.9]$ for accurately estimation.
 The result illustrates that the estimated values of $\hat{\alpha} \in [1.684, 1.764]$ contains the true value of $\alpha=1.7$ with the Hellinger distance $G(\hat{\alpha}) < 0.00145$ (inset figure in Fig. \ref{fig:alp}(a)) .
 It means that we could find an optimal interval for the estimated parameter $\alpha$.
 As an illustration, we show the results of the probability density $p(x, \alpha)$ of SDE (\ref{sd}) with estimated value $\hat{\alpha} = 1.738$ (dashed) and the empirical density $p_d$ from the observed data (dotted) in Fig. \ref{fig:tra}(b).
 We can see that the estimated probability density presents the goodness-of-fit to the empirical one.

 Similarity, we explore the dependence of the objective function $G$ on the value of $\epsilon$ keeping the other parameters fixed.
-Fig. \ref{fig:eps}(a) shows the minimized the $G (\hat{\epsilon}) = 0.000951$ of the Hellinger distance that corresponds to the estimated value of the L\'{e}vy noise intensity $\hat{\epsilon }= 0.3268$.
+Fig. \ref{fig:eps}(a) shows the minimized the $G (\hat{\epsilon}) = 0.0009$ of the Hellinger distance that corresponds to the estimated value of the L\'{e}vy noise intensity $\hat{\epsilon }= 0.3268$.
 Meanwhile, we could get the optimal estimation interval $\hat{\epsilon} \in [0.292, 0.348]$ for the Hellinger distance $G(\hat{\epsilon} )< 0.0019$.
 This domain includes the true value of $\epsilon = 0.3$.
 In Figure \ref{fig:eps}(b), the empirical density $p_d$ is well fitted by the probability density $p(x, \epsilon)$ with $\hat{\epsilon }= 0.3268$.

 We have inferred the parameters $\alpha$ and $\epsilon$ by considering the Hellinger distance, respectively.
-Next, we would like to compare the Hellinger distance with other commonly used distances, such as the $L^2$ norm and the absolute approximation error, to quantify the similarity between two probability distributions.
-The objective function of the $L^2$ norm is defined as
+Next, we would like to compare the Hellinger distance with other commonly used metrics, such as the $L^2$ norm distance, the maximum absolute error distance and the S\o rensen distance to quantify the similarity between two probability distributions.
+The objective function of the $L^2$ norm distance is defined as